HitBTC Review and Comparison

 HitBTC is a cryptocurrency exchange established in late 2013 which is famous for its wide variety of coin listings and advanced trading features.
 In this post I will review the company, its services and share some of my (painful) personal experience with them.

-If you want a more detailed review about HitBTC keep on reading.
-Here’s what I’ll cover:
+That’s HitBTC in a nutshell.
+If you want a more detailed review about HitBTC keep on reading, here’s what I’ll cover:

 - HitBTC Overview

 - My Personal Experience with HitBTC

 - HitBTC Fees

 - Customer Support and Reviews

 - HitBTC vs. Binance

 - Frequently Asked Questions